Fisheries officers are responsible for the conservation and protection of freshwater or marine fish

-If you do not have a degree or HND, you could consider building up relevant experience by working as a water bailiff or on a fish farm.
+If you don't have a degree or HND, you could consider building up relevant experience by working as a water bailiff or on a fish farm.
 Water bailiffs maintain lakes and rivers, their stocks of fish and deal with breaches of the law, especially in Scotland.
-They are likened to gamekeepers but for the waters, and you don't need a degree to do the role.
+They're likened to gamekeepers - but for the waters - and you won't need a degree to get started.

 You'll need to show:

 - the ability to analyse and interpret data